MsDataset/Gender-Inclusion-Project/README.md

-# Gender Inclusion Project
+# Data Pipeline - Gender Inclusion Project: Awareness, Education and Perception

-A data pipeline project that collects, processes, and analyzes survey responses related to gender and inclusion issues across different countries using KoboToolbox and PostgreSQL.
+This is a complete ETL (Extract, Transform, Load) pipeline project that collects, processes, and analyzes survey responses related to gender and inclusion issues using KoboToolbox, Python, PostgreSQL and PowerBI.

 ## Project Overview

-This project fetches survey data from KoboToolbox, processes it with Python, and stores it in a PostgreSQL database for analysis.
-It includes statistical analysis using chi-square tests to examine relationships between demographic factors and gender/inclusion attitudes.
+This project fetches survey data from KoboToolbox, processes it with Python, and stores it in a PostgreSQL database for analysis and use PowerBI for visualization and reporting.

-## Features

-- **KoboToolbox Integration**: Automatically fetches survey responses from KoboToolbox API
-- **Data Processing**: Cleans and transforms survey data with intelligent column mapping
-- **Database Management**: Stores processed data in PostgreSQL with proper schema organization
-- **Statistical Analysis**: Performs chi-square tests to identify significant relationships
-- **Lookup Tables**: Maintains reference tables for gender, age groups, education levels, and countries
-- **Response Tracking**: Records responsibility assignments and prioritized actions

-## Prerequisites

-- Python 3.7+
-- PostgreSQL database
-- KoboToolbox account with survey setup

 ## Installation